medusajs/medusa/docs/content/add-plugins/stripe.md

 </center>

-The capture is then reflected in the payment overview in Stripe as well, giving you access to all of Stripes analytical capabilities:
+The capture is then reflected in the payment overview in Stripe as well, giving you access to all of Stripe's analytical capabilities:
 <center>

 ![Captured payment](https://i.imgur.com/edv84Nq.png)